Active

 The idea expanded beyond long drives.
 I narrate ordinary routes in terms Dean can hold onto: “We’re turning onto Lenox Road,” “This is the curvy road,” and “That’s where the school buses sleep.”

 There are early signs that may be happening.
 On one drive, he noticed, “This isn’t the way to our house.”
 On another, he predicted, “Next is Morningside Place.”
-Those are observations, not a measured result, but they’re more meaningful than counting generated maps.
+Those are early observations rather than measured outcomes.
+They tell me more than the number of maps the system generated.

 What I Learned